What is B2B Inbound Marketing and how can it help you get more leads?

 7. Tap into influencer marketing (even in B2B)

-Platforms like LinkedIn, Twitter, and YouTube are goldmines for finding these influencers.
-They might be industry experts, consultants, or content creators who regularly share valuable insights related to your field.
-By collaborating with them, you can tap into their loyal followers and gain credibility through association.
+Think LinkedIn, X (formerly Twitter), YouTube, these platforms are full of creators who share insights your target audience cares about.
+By collaborating with them, you tap into their loyal followers and build instant credibility through association.

-Partner with niche creators who genuinely understand your industry
+• Partner with niche creators who understand your industry inside and out

 “75% of B2B decision-makers say they trust a brand more when it’s affiliated with an industry expert or influencer they respect”

-Every business professional is looking for solutions and your content can provide the answers they need.
-By creating high-quality, practical tutorials, you position your brand as a helpful, trustworthy resource.
+Every business professional is searching for solutions, and your content can be the answer they need.
+By crafting high-quality, practical tutorials, you position your brand as a trustworthy, helpful resource.

-Focus on actionable, step-by-step content that helps your audience solve real problems.
-Whether it’s teaching a marketing strategy or walking through a complex tool, your goal is to simplify the process while still delivering expert-level value.
+Focus on actionable, step-by-step guides that help your audience solve real problems.
+Whether you’re explaining a marketing strategy or breaking down a complex tool, your goal is to simplify the process while still delivering expert-level insight.

-You’ll earn bonus points if you tailor your content based on your buyer’s level of experience, beginner, intermediate, or advanced, so it feels relevant and accessible.
+Bonus points if you tailor your content based on your buyer’s experience level, beginner, intermediate, or advanced, so it feels relevant and accessible to everyone.

-Webinars : perfect for live Q&A and deeper engagement
+• Webinars: Ideal for live Q&A and deeper audience engagement

-Focus on solving a specific problem, not just showcasing features
+• Focus on solving a specific problem, not just showcasing product features

 “71% of B2B buyers consume blog content like how-tos during their purchase journey”

-Your team isn’t just behind the scenes, they can be one of your most powerful marketing assets.
-When employees share your brand’s message in their own words, it feels more authentic, more relatable and often, more effective than corporate content.
+Your team isn’t just working behind the scenes, they can be some of your most powerful marketing champions.
+When employees share your brand’s story in their own words, it feels more authenticmore relatable, and often more effective than traditional corporate messaging.

-Encourage your team to post on platforms like LinkedIn, whether it’s about a product update, a company win, or a thoughtful take on an industry trend.
-These posts tend to get higher engagement because they come from real people, not a faceless brand.
+Encourage your team to post on platforms like LinkedIn, whether it’s sharing a product update, celebrating a company win, or offering thoughtful insights on industry trends.
+These kinds of posts usually get higher engagement because they come from real people, not a faceless brand.

 A great example is Lavender’s Head of Content, who consistently breaks down product value in plain, human language, sparking curiosity and conversation without sounding like a sales pitch.